Last Updated: 2009-01-19 14:49:25 UTC

 - Hire somebody just because he or she has a lot of certifications.

-- Don't appraise your manager of the security problems your efforts have avoided.
+- Don't apprise your manager of the security problems your efforts have avoided.

 - Don't cross-train the IT and security staff.